 That’s where I come in as a Certified Practitioner.
 I help you gain maximum benefit when you’re tapping.
-Working with me, 1:1 or in a group, allows me to help you safely explore your limiting thoughts and beliefs.
+Working with me, 1:1 or in a group, allows me to help you safely explore your limiting thoughts and beliefs as well as troublesome stuck emotions.
 When we tap together, I can guide you through the negative subconscious thoughts and feelings even when your own mind tries to block you, therefore making the EFT process more effective.

 Have a question?
 Check out the list of FAQ’s here.

 Disclaimer: While EFT has been successfully used by thousands of people with no bothersome side effects, there is no guarantee that your results will be the same.
 You must always take full responsibility for using EFT on yourself or others.
 EFT is not a substitute for medical or mental health treatment and is best used in conjunction with your physician’s advice.